Don't Sudo on Me

 Loonix and Lolbertarianism: Compatible? #OwningTheLibs

-I've also noted that a lot of misguided takes come from this notion that Open Source software is somehow leftist or should follow left-leaning policies and ethics.
+I've also noted that a lot of misguided takes come from this notion that Open Source software is somehow leftist or should follow left-leaning policies and ethics, which is dumb.

 Open Source software basically has nothing to do with leftist ideals or goals, for very good reasons.
 Notice how everytime left-leaning ethics are applied to Free software development, it always results in embarrassing things such as ridiculous codes of conducts, tranny tiranny (look what happened to the hyprland dev), etc, things that have nothing to do with what FOSS stands for and are only causing harm to FOSS and technology in general.

-Cultural marxists will unironically be the ones arbitrarily banning software from their repositories (look up nixos polymc) and still claim that YOU'RE the ebil authoritarian Nazi.
-Holy irony.
-I guess these people really want to force Linux into becoming an authoritarian communist/liberal regime.
+Cultural marxists will unironically be the ones arbitrarily banning software from their repositories (look up nixos polymc) and still claim that you're the heckin Nazi fascist.
+I guess these people really want to force Linux into becoming a totalitarian SJW regime.

 Free software makes use of grey and free markets, that being, decentralized legal distribution of goods (in this case software) by third-parties and maintainers, not necessarily intended by the original manufacturers, with little to no regulation from a government, GitHub (and other Git plataforms), the AUR, other package repositories, mirrors, etc, can be seen as examples of both grey markets and free markets in the context of software distribution.
 Sharing is caring.
 Free software also has reeinforcement towards private companies, most notably small organizations such as Mozilla, Docker, SUSE, etc.